 Raw proteins like beef, chicken, and lamb freeze very well, so stock up on good deals when you can.
 An extra freezer would be handy in this situation.

 Beef heart is excellent for dogs and affordable as well.
-Unlike liver, beef heart is not organ meat and can be given in portions just like other “muscle” parts of beef.
+Unlike liver, beef heart is not an "secreting" organ and can be given in portions just like other “muscle” parts of beef.

 Most states have local slaughterhouses where you can inquire about purchasing sub-premium offal cuts such as -